 In addition to fiction, Nancy writes poetry, historical pieces, and magazine articles.
 She often serves as writing contest judge, workshop leader, and presents author readings at libraries and book clubs.

-She is a member of Oklahoma Writers Federation, Ozarks Writers League (MO), Tallahassee Writers Association (FL), Ozark Creative Writers (AR), and two local critique groups.
-Her books are available in print and e-format as well as audio.
-She is currently working on a novel.
+A member of Oklahoma Writers Federation, Ozarks Writers League (MO), Tallahassee Writers Association (FL), Ozark Creative Writers (AR), and two local critique groups, her books are available in print, e-format, and audio.